-Vendor management begins when you identify your BAs and establish contracts with them.
+Vendor management begins when you identify your BAs and establish agreements with them.
 But how do you know if the company you’re hiring qualifies as a BA?
-This blog will clarify who is a BA under HIPAA and when you must have a business associate agreement in place.
+Today, we’re covering who is a BA under HIPAA—and when you must have a Business Associate Agreement (BAA) in place.

 Plus, download a FREE Business Associate Decision Tree tool at the end of this blog.

 A vendor becomes a Business Associate when you outsource a service that requires them to use or disclose your organization’s Protected Health Information (PHI).

 You must consider a vendor a BA if:

 - they create, maintain, receive, or transmit (CMRT) PHI on behalf of your organization for a function or activity regulated by the HIPAA Privacy Rule, and